luandro/ssb-graphql-defaults/README.md

 ##### `messagesByType ({ type: String })` :white_check_mark:
 Retrieve messages with a given type, ordered by receive-time.

-##### `links ({ source: String, dest: String, rel: String })` :x:
-Get a stream of messages, feeds, or blobs that are linked to/from an id.

-- `source` (string, optional): An id or filter, specifying where the link should originate from.
-To filter, just use the sigil of the type you want: @ for feeds, % for messages, and & for blobs.
-- `dest` (string, optional): An id or filter, specifying where the link should point to.
-To filter, just use the sigil of the type you want: @ for feeds, % for messages, and & for blobs.

-- `rel` (string, optional): Filters the links by the relation string.

-##### `relatedMessages ({ id: String, rel: String })` :x:
-- `id` (MsgID): Root message, fetches messages related message to its ID.

 #### blobs

 ##### `blob ({ id: String })` :x: